kompics/kompact/docs/src/local/schedulers.md

 We will first change just the pool size for the "counter"-example, since that is easily done.

-The number of threads in Kompact's thread pool is configured with the `threads(usize)` function on a `KompactConfig` instance.
+The number of threads in Kompact's thread pool is configured with the config value at [system::THREADS](https://docs.rs/kompact/latest/kompact/config_keys/system/constant.THREADS.html) using the `set_config_value` function on a `KompactConfig` instance.
 We will simply pass in `1usize` there, before constructing our Kompact system.

 That we change this line